Nan Oo Pagoda, Myinsaing: History

 According to some accounts, the Mongols had retreated from Myinsaing by 8 April 1301.)

 Located 15 m south of the palace, the pagoda was founded as the "founding pagoda" (မြေစိုက် စေတီ) of the palace and of Myinsaing, then one of the three de facto capitals of the rump Pagan Kingdom.

 In 1329/30, Athinkhaya's nephew, King Uzana I of Pinya enlarged the pagoda by building a surrounding structure that completely enveloped the original.
 (It was the second such project by Uzana.
 The first was the Shwezigon Pagoda in Mekkhaya, which too was built by enveloping the smaller Mahtaw Pagoda in 1325.)
-According to a 1329/30 stone inscription found at the Nan Oo pagoda, the diameter of the outer stupa [not a side of the square base] was 47.09 m.
+According to a 1329/30 stone inscription found at the Nan Oo Pagoda, the diameter of the outer stupa [not a side of the square base] was 47.09 m.
 (Note: The stone inscription was translated into modern Burmese in 2010 by Maung Maung Lay (Retired Professor of Burmese, the University of Mandalay).)

 The pagoda was in much disrepair by the early 20th century.
 A 1925 British colonial era report states that Myinsaing by then was "a brick-strewn area, which [contained] two large but much damaged pagodas", surrounded by "traces of the walls".

 Restoration work was carried out only in 2004.
-To be sure, many artifacts had been lost, and could not be restored.
+Many artifacts had been lost, and could not be restored.
 For example, only two of the original terracotta votive tablets around the stupa have survived; one of them is chipped on the upper right hand corner.
-Nor were all parts of the restoration historically accurate.
-A 2017 article in The Irrawaddy reports that modern "shiny" steel railings have been added on both sides of the staircases connecting the terraces.
+Not all parts of the restoration were historically accurate.
+A 2017 article in The Irrawaddy reported that modern "shiny" steel railings had been added on both sides of the staircases connecting the terraces.